SPORTING GOODS

 Riding on the road is risky, especially at night or on poorly lit streets.
 You should always use a headlight to draw attention to yourself while cycling.

-In addition, a headlight can assist you in seeing the road at night to avoid any hazards or rugged terrain.
-The beam pattern of the Metro Plus 800 is extremely spot-like, but there is enough light spilled to the sides that you can use it safely on the road.
+In addition, a headlight can help you see the road at night to avoid hazards or rugged terrain.
+The Metro Plus 800’s beam pattern is extremely spot-like, but there is enough light spilled to the sides to use it on the road safely.

 In addition, these lights can be attached to your helmet and come in various intensities, so pick the one that works best for you.